sveinpg/build-your-own-react/README.md

 As mentioned, the `render`-method is used to specify what to render.
 It is the only required method in a class component and should return [React elements](#react-elements).

-:throphy: Create an instance method in your newly created class called `render` that throws an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).
+:trophy: Create an instance method in your newly created class called `render` that throws an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).

 :bulb: By creating this method we enfore that all classes that extend our class implement a `render`-method.